thegostisdead/nestjs-opentelemetry-consul/README.md

 # nestjs-opentelemetry-consul
-Nestjs with opentracing and consul service discorvery out of the box.
+Nestjs with opentracing and consul service discovery out of the box.